It’s tempting to say: “Forget Corona, take Flair…”

 Elegant because no additional chemical substances, gaseous or liquid, are required.
 But unfortunately, Flair is not a one-size-fits-all solution.

 It is important to point out here that good compatibility must be established between the substrate or film and the respective coating or print.
-We described this with the HSP parameters in our first article.
+We described this with the HSP parameters in

 Such compatibility has almost always been achieved for the corona process, as it has now been used for over 60 years.